AbdullahRaslan/pdsnd_github/README.md

 ## Files used
 - README.md — this file
 - bikeshare.py — data processing and analysis
-- new_york_city.csv — sample CSV used for testing/analysis
+- new_york_city.csv — sample CSV used for testing/analysis (not included)

 ## How to run
 1. Create and activate the conda environment (example):